ChicagoHAI/idea-explorer/ARCHITECTURE_AND_ROADMAP.md

 **Synthetic Data Problem.** Multiple agents generated synthetic data instead of collecting real data.
 In one case, Codex with real datasets found significant effects while Claude with synthetic data found nothing—same hypothesis, different data quality, opposite conclusions.

-**Prioritization Failure.** When Kosmos generated 108 literature review tasks for a single idea, it demonstrated capability without prioritization.
+**Prioritization Failure.** Most existing works make the agents explore a wide range of tasks.
+For example, Kosmos generated 108 literature review tasks for a single idea, it demonstrated capability without prioritization.
 Agents can't tell you which of those tasks actually matters.

 **Sample Size Issues.** Agents often use 20-30 examples when statistical power requires hundreds.
 They don't have intuition for adequate sample sizes.